 - The Painscreek Killings is set in a small town whose population moved away after a series of unsolved murders and other deaths.
 The player, a journalist, has to try to piece together what really happened by finding old letters, journals, keys, secret rooms, and suchlike.
 Puzzle aspects and lack of player guidance are emphasised — the developers' stated aim was to go "beyond" walking simulators by making players connect all the dots themselves, rather than have the story revealed for them automatically just by walking around.

 - The Park, a spinoff of The Secret World, adopts this approach to tell the story of a single mother, Lorraine, searching for her son Callum in an amusement park after operating hours.
-Said amusement park is the Atlantic Island Amusement Park.
-So it's easy to guess what happened to the kid
+Said amusement park is the Atlantic Island Amusement Park, so if you've played The Secret World, it's easy to guess what happened to the kid.

 - The Path could be considered an early example of the genre.
 It places a heavy emphasis on exploration and narrative (a retelling of "Little Red Riding Hood"), with little in the way of puzzles or challenges.